John King Eareckson in 1936

 J.K.
 Eareckson & Company flooring

-My parents hired J.K.
-Eareckson & Co for several flooring projects in Ruxton.
-And, when my wife and I had a botched flooring job by a cheap contractor, we hired Eareckson & Co to come and save the day and our oak floors.
-They were a life saver.
+Throughout the post war boom, J.K.
+Eareckson & Co’s business thrived, especially for high end flooring.
+My parents hired the company for several flooring projects in our Ruxton home.
+And, when my wife and I had a botched flooring job by a cheap contractor, we hired Eareckson & Co to come and “save the day” and our oak floors.
+They were a life saver and a flooring wonder.

 Johnny and Joni on the beach in Delaware

-Johnny Eareckson died at the age of 90.
+Johnny Eareckson died at the age of 90, shortly after the picture above.

 Johnny Eareckson Carving, by Joni Eareckson Tada.